blendbyte/CoyoteCert/README.md

 ->challenge(new Route53DnsPersist01Handler())
 ```

 > **Note:** The TXT record value (`$keyAuthorization`) changes on every order, even with dns-persist-01.
-Your `deploy()` must update (upsert) the record, not skip it if it already exists.
+Your `deploy()` must update (upsert) the record every time.

 ### tls-alpn-01

 Defined in [RFC 8737](https://datatracker.ietf.org/doc/html/rfc8737).
-The CA opens a TLS connection to port 443 of the domain and negotiates the `acme-tls/1` ALPN protocol.
-The server must present a self-signed certificate that contains a critical `id-pe-acmeIdentifier` extension (OID `1.3.6.1.5.5.7.1.31`) whose value is the SHA-256 digest of the key authorization.
-No port 80 access required.
+The CA opens a TLS connection to port 443, negotiates `acme-tls/1`, and expects a self-signed certificate with a critical `id-pe-acmeIdentifier` extension containing the SHA-256 digest of the key authorization.
+No port 80 required.

-Extend `TlsAlpn01Handler` and implement `deploy()` and `cleanup()`.
-Call `generateAcmeCertificate()` inside `deploy()` to obtain the certificate and key; it handles all the RFC 8737 encoding automatically.
+Extend `TlsAlpn01Handler`, implement `deploy()` and `cleanup()`, and call `generateAcmeCertificate()` to get the RFC 8737-encoded cert and key, no manual DER encoding needed.

 ```php
 use CoyoteCert\Challenge\TlsAlpn01Handler;